telerik/kendo-themes/packages/material/docs/index.md

 * [Material Design Guidelines](https://https://material.io/guidelines/)
 * [Kendo UI Ripple for Angular]({% slug overview_ripple %})
 * [Kendo UI TextBox for Angular]({% slug overview_textbox %})
+{% endplatform_content %}

+{% platform_content react %}
+> The Material theme is under active development and is not yet supported by the Kendo UI suite for React.
+Once the Material theme becomes available, this article will be updated accordingly.
+{% endplatform_content %}